swanmac/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A tic tac toe game in HTML, CSS, and vanilla JavaScript
+A tic tac toe game created in HTML, CSS, and JavaScript
 # Objectives
 * Build a tic tac toe game in HTML, CSS, and vanilla JavaScript
 * Use best practices when writing code, DRY (Do Not Repeat Yourself) code is always a better option